mrTooT/fedex-assignment/README.md

 ## Improvements

-Things that I wanted to implement but did not have time for
+Things that I wanted to implement but did not have time for:
+- Improve FedEx image scrolling on smalls screens
 - Improve that the password validation only kicks in on blur of the input
 - Unit tests
 - Improvement of confirmation page